itfanr/ros2-wiki/Windows-Install-Binary.md

 ### Getting a DDS Vendor

-You'll also need a DDS Vendor available for ROS to work with.
-The binary package uses eProsima FastRTPS; to use another DDS vendor, [build from source](Windows-Development-Setup).
+The binary package bundles eProsima FastRTPS as the middleware.
+To use another DDS vendor, you will need to [build from source](Windows-Development-Setup).

 #### eProsima FastRTPS & Boost